Chmielnik, Opole Voivodeship

-Chmielnik (Hopfenmühle) is a village in the administrative district of Gmina Głogówek, within Prudnik County, Opole Voivodeship, in south-western Poland.
-It is situated in the historical region of Prudnik Land.
+Chmielnik (Hopfenmühle) is a village in the administrative district of Gmina Głogówek, within Prudnik County, Opole Voivodeship, in southern Poland.
+It is situated in the historical region of Prudnik Land in Upper Silesia.

 Geography

 The village is located in the southern part of Opole Voivodeship, close to the Czech Republic–Poland border.
 It is situated in the historical Prudnik Land region, as well as in Upper Silesia.
 It lies in the Silesian Lowlands, in the valley of Osobłoga.
 The National Register of Geographical Names for 2025 classified Chmielnik as a hamlet (przysiółek) of Kierpień.

 Etymology

 In Polish, the name Chmielnik means "a place where hop [chmiel] is grown".
 In historical documents, the German name of the village was noted as: Birkenmühle (1736), Körpener Mühle (1750), Chmielnik-M. (1931).
 The name Birkenmühle was used by German-speaking Cistercians, while local Silesians called the village Młyn Chmielniczki.
 At the start of the 19th century, German names Chmielniker-Mühle and Kerppener-Mühle were used.